RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-crm/README.md

     </script>
 ```

-2. Replace the `https://rc.example.com/` with your Rocket.Chat (sub-)domain, and paste the code into your `/app/design/frontend/Theme_provider/theme_name/Magento_Theme/templates/root.phtml` theme file before the closing `</html>` tag.
+Then replace the `https://rc.example.com/` with your Rocket.Chat (sub-)domain, and paste the code into your `/app/design/frontend/Theme_provider/theme_name/Magento_Theme/templates/root.phtml` theme file before the closing `</html>` tag.

-3. Flush your PHP OpCode cache, and you are ready to go.
+Finally, flush your PHP OpCode cache, and you are ready to go.